-The assessment was undertaken from ground and did not involve excavation; root condition was not investigated unless above ground signs were observed such as surface roots or cracking/heaving of the soil

-- No instruments were used to record internal tree structure - No aerial examination (climbing) was undertaken of the upper canopy - Only noteworthy trees that might be significantly impacted by the proposed works (regardless of property boundaries) are included in this report.
-Some smaller trees (<25cm DBH) were not individually assessed if it was deemed that their loss would be calculated as patch vegetation by vegetation assessors. - A full risk assessment was not undertaken, however, tree features identified as significantly increasing the likelihood of failure or requiring arboricultural action to mitigate are detailed within the report (including those trees within areas proposed to be grouped but may have the potential to impact within the subject site).
+- The assessment was undertaken from ground and did not involve excavation; root condition was not investigated unless above ground signs were observed such as surface roots or cracking/heaving of the - No instruments were used to record internal tree structure - No aerial examination (climbing) was undertaken of the upper canopy - Only noteworthy trees that might be significantly impacted by the proposed works (regardless of property boundaries) are included in this report.
+Some smaller trees (<25cm DBH) were not individually assessed if it was deemed that their loss would be calculated as patch vegetation by vegetation - A full risk assessment was not undertaken, however, tree features identified as significantly increasing the likelihood of failure, or requiring arboricultural action to mitigate, are detailed within the report (including those trees within areas proposed to be grouped but may have the potential to impact within the subject site). - Detailed designs have not yet been provided as assessed impacts from proposed works are indicative only.